-For program costs and rebates available, please see our Fees and Rebates page.
+For program costs and rebates available, please call the clinic.

 Can I exercise if I’m already in pain?

-Physical activity is very important for people with fibromyalgia or chronic pain, to manage and reduce pain, to avoid deconditioning and getting worse, and to reduce the risk of general health problems, such as diabetes, weight gain or cardiovascular disease.
-In the program, we will focus on your specific pain to make sure exercise doesn't make you feel worse but helps you move and function well, and improves your health and wellbeing.
+Physical activity is very important for people with fibromyalgia or chronic pain, to manage and reduce pain, to avoid deconditioning, and to reduce the risk of general health problems, such as diabetes or cardiovascular disease.
+In our program, we will focus on your specific health and pain limitations to make sure exercise does not lead to you feeling worse , but helps you move and function better, and improves your overall health and wellbeing.

-Our graded exercise therapy program provides you with a holistic approach.
-This means we will work out an appropriate exercise baseline and progressions, and also teach you about exercise types and postures, your environment, the pacing of day-to-day activities, sleep, nutrition, and stress and anxiety management.
-Exercise may be the most beneficial tool to help you recover, but can't reach its maximum potential without the accompanying tools of the therapy.
+Our graded activity program provides you with a holistic approach that encompasses your daily needs and activities.
+This means we will work out an appropriate movement/exercise baseline and progressions, and also teach you about exercise types and postures, your environment, the pacing of day-to-day activities, sleep, nutrition, and stress and anxiety management.
+Exercise may be one of the most beneficial tools to help you recover, but it can't reach its maximum potential without these accompanying therapy tools.

 Time to get on top of your pain?